redhat-appdev-practice/apicurio-lab/README.md

 # Intro to OpenAPI with Apicurio

 In this lab we will look at managing an OpenAPI spec using Apicurio.
-A video is available on drive [here](https://drive.google.com/open?id=18sbISEPp8bT4d-DoKnKnypBWvbMVmRr9).

 1. Open a web browser and navigate to https://www.apicur.io/